Peeps around the World

 —————

-I find it laughable that sacrificing humans or animals is not part of practicing Druidism anymore.
+I find it laughable that sacrificing humans or animals is not part of practicing Druidry anymore.
 Did they consult with their gods and request permission for this?
 Can you just imagine what the Druids of old would say to these Druids of today?
 They would have the modern Druid dragged off to the altar kicking and screaming.

 —————